William M. Blair: Personal life

+Blair family plot at Lake Forest Cemetery.
+William M.'s grave is leftmost.

 Blair married Helen Hadduck Bowen (1890–1972), daughter of banker Joseph Tilton Bowen and Louise DeKoven Bowen (1859–1953).
 In 1912 her mother endowed the summer camp for poor children of Hull House known as the Bowen Country Club.

 In 1946, Blair's sons, William McCormick Blair Jr., Edward McCormick Blair (born 1915) and Bowen Blair (born 1918) joined the firm.
 Blair Sr. stepped down as managing partner in 1961, and handed the reins over to son Edward.
 Bowen Blair died on September 11, 2009.

 Edward retired in 1977 and died December 22, 2010.

 The Blairs also had one daughter, Miss Helen Bowen Blair, who died on July 8, 1930, at the age of 17.
 She was thrown from her horse at Onwentsia Club in Lake Forest, Illinois and suffered injuries from the runaway horse that caused her death.

 Blair was a director of the Continental Casualty Co., the Continental Assurance Co. and the Peoples Gas Light and Coke Co.
 He was a Life Trustee of the Art Institute of Chicago, a University of Chicago Life Trustee, Trustee of the Field Museum of Natural History, Trustee of Groton School, and Trustee of the Yale Alumni Board.
 Blair was also on the board of trustees at The Scripps Research Institute.

 He remained a senior partner of William Blair & Company until his death.
 The firm stayed relatively small, and still had offices in the same building on LaSalle street.

-He died March 29, 1982, at his home in Chicago.
+He died March 29, 1982, at his home in Chicago, and was buried at Lake Forest Cemetery.